dotproto/Elastos.Trinity.Alpha.Android/src/chromecast/base/reactive_java.md

 ```

 `ScopeFactories` provides a helper method to turn any function that takes two
-arguments and returns an `AutoCloseable` into a `ScopeFactory<Both>`, which
+arguments and returns a `Scope` into a `ScopeFactory<Both>`, which deconstructs
-deconstructs the `Both` object for you and passes the constituent parts into
+the `Both` object for you and passes the constituent parts into the function.
-the function.

 Using `ScopeFactories.both()`, we can rewrite the above like this: